 Popular Culture and Indo-Pak Narratives

-It can well be stated that India-Pakistan relation holds considerable significance in South Asia although the two neighbors have a checkered history of disturbed bilateral relations.
+It can well be stated that India-Pakistan relation holds considerable significance in South Asia although the two neighbours have a checkered history of disturbed bilateral relations.

 The nature of the bilateral relation between India and Pakistan can be understood by probing the discourse over nationalism prevalent in the two countries by decoding the vocabulary and meanings of nationalism in the narrative of films.
 This can be done specifically by looking at how cinemas have imaged Pakistan in the context of the international relations of India.
 The question that is crucial to probe is whether the sense of nationalism is linked to the national self-image and the imagination of the neighboring country as the other.
 The construction of the image of the other state acts as one of the fundamental drivers that evoke the larger sense of nationalism.
 Linked to this is the portrayal of national self-image by a state.
 This provides an alternative way of looking at the notions of imaging of the other state and national self-imagination, which is mostly embedded in the neorealist paradigm of IR.
 It is to explore the extent to which socio-cultural processes such as the making of cinema can emerge as a crucial factor in shaping the discourses relating to bilateral conflicts and the concept of national interest.